saguileran/Simulation-Protocol/readme.md

 **Auxiliar Functions**

-The velocity and weight vectors are define according to dimensions of method, in this case we will use 2 dimensions and 5 veolocities.
+The velocity and weight vectors are defined according to dimensions of the method.
+For this tutorial we will use 2 dimensions and 5 velocities.

 ```c++
 LatticeBoltzmann::LatticeBoltzmann(void){
   w[0] = W0;   w[1] = w[2] = w[3] = w[4] = (1 - W0) / 4.0;